 He was laid to rest in a family crypt at the Danny Thomas / ALSAC Pavilion on the grounds of the hospital.
 On July 12, 2000, his wife, Rose Marie, passed away and now lies with her beloved husband in the hospital’s Danny and Rose Marie Thomas Memorial Garden.
 Today, their children, Marlo, Terre and Tony, carry on their parents’ work and remain a driving force in fulfilling their father’s mission.
 Danny is gone, but his dream lives on.

-The Center was then established under Notice no. 138AD as a result of the efforts of the founders Nasser Chammaa, Nabil Harfouche, the late Pierre Bou Khater, the late Naoum Khattar, and Joseph Asseily.
+The CCCL founding members are: Nasser Chammaa, the late Nabil Harfouche, the late Pierre Bou Khater, the late Naoum Khattar, and Joseph Asseily.